 - Place ribs in the slow cooker with the meat-side up (and bone-side down).
 It’s okay if the slabs overlap a little bit.

 - Cook on high for 4 hours for perfectly tender ribs.
-If you want them to have a bit more of a bite and less fall-off-the-bone, set the timer for 3 1/2 hours.
+If you want them to have a bit more of a bite and less fall-off-the-bone, set the timer for 3 ½ hours.

 - Preheat the broiler on high.

 - When the broiler is ready, generously coat the ribs with barbeque sauce and place under the broiler for 5 minutes.
-You *can* keep them in there for another minute or two, but I’ve found that 5 minutes gives us the carmely outside yet leaves the inside meat still very tender.
+You *can* keep them in there for another minute or two, but I’ve found that 5 minutes gives us the caramelized outside yet leaves the inside meat still very tender.

 Notes

 - I have this 6-quart slow cooker and I can fit two racks of ribs in it without the meat touching the lid.
 It’s fine if the meat touches each other, but you don’t want the ribs crammed in your slow cooker so much that there’s no airflow.
-And you need the lid to sit on top correctly too.
+You need the lid to sit on top correctly too.
 Use your best judgment as to how many slabs you can cook at one time.

 - I’m using a very basic rub on these ribs and it won’t fall off into the juices, so feel free to get fancy if you have any of those fun rubs in your spice cabinet!